mrocklin/distributed/docs/source/scheduling/scheduling-state.rst

        """ Transition key to the suggested state """

 This transition function finds the appropriate path from the current to the final state.
-Italso serves as a central point for logging and diagnostics.
+It also serves as a central point for logging and diagnostics.

 Often we want to enact several transitions at once or want to continually respond to new transitions recommended by initial transitions until we reach a